Grand Snow Oku-Ibuki's unstoppable challenge: "Avoiding SDGs?!" | Towards true sustainability with an eye on 2070

 Grand Snow Oku-Ibuki never stops

-"Good for the Seller, Good for the Buyer, and Good for Society."
-It goes without saying that both the seller and the buyer must be satisfied, but a business can only be considered good if it contributes to society.
-It seems that Grand Snow Oku-Ibuki's unique way of thinking and actions have their roots here.
+"Good for the seller, good for the buyer, and good for society."
+This philosophy posits that while satisfaction for both the seller and the buyer is a given, true good business is only achieved when it contributes to society.
+It seems that Grand Snow Okuibuki's unique way of thinking and actions have their roots in this philosophy.

 Hydroelectric power generation is a perfect example of what is good for society, and is an action in line with SDG goal 13, "Take concrete action to combat climate change."
 However, President Kusano says that the most important thing ski resorts need to do to reduce CO₂ emissions is to "engage local residents."
 This is in line with the Okuibuki Group's philosophy of "Skiing for local children in 2070."